Before the climb

 - Altitude illness - AMS is common; HACE/HAPE are rare but time-critical.

-- Weather exposure — hypothermia risk if teams skimp on layering or move too fast without spare dry kit.
+- Weather exposure - hypothermia risk if teams skimp on layering or move too fast without a spare dry kit.

 - Mechanical slips - wet roots, scree, and tired brains on summit descent.